luanaftrindade/spaceflightnews/README.md

      ```bash
      npm run dev

-5. Open Open http://localhost:3000 to view the project in your browser.
+5. Open local host to view the project in your browser.

 ## Usage